Collections

 Find the person

-Either scroll through the list or search by name.
+Scroll the list or search by name.

 Set their relationship to you

 Use the relationship selector on their card and pick a type.
+It saves immediately, and the opposite side is set automatically.

 Auto-inverse

-Relationship Requests
+Relationship requests

-Pick the person
+Pick the person and a type

 Send the request